 Minimize blood draws to tests that would influence management.

 Assess the clinical need for transfusion in each individual patient and only transfusing patients likely to benefit from transfusion (ie, generally those with a hemoglobin <7 g/dL or those who are hemodynamically unstable with a hemoglobin <10.0 g/dL).

-Several well-documented randomized controlled trials have demonstrated that a hemoglobin of 7.0 g/dL, when used as a trigger for ...
+Several well-documented randomized controlled trials have demonstrated that a hemoglobin of 7.0 g/dL, when used as ...